Remotely Interesting

 Today featured many people, none of whom I had meaningful conversations with.
 So it was almost like being alone with the mountains!

 I suppose I'd left the park since I had to re-enter it and show off my annual pass (it was going to be cheaper for just my visit to have the annual pass, plus there will be some other opportunities to use it closer to the east coast), and the lady saw my bear spray and said "you look prepared" and asked where I'd come from; I told her the plan and she said "Ah, you must be prepared.
 Good luck with the weather!"
-I joked that there was no more rain forecast which ensured that it rained on me a couple of brief times, and then sprinkled on me for a couple of hours and left the road and my pant cuffs wet.
+I joked that there was no more rain forecast which ensured that it rained on me a couple of brief times, and then sprinkled on me for a couple of hours which left the road and my pant cuffs wet.
 I put on the rain jacket a couple times, after getting just wet enough to start to be worried about long-term comfort.
-Putting on the rain jacket seemed to reliably cause it to stop raining, naturally.
+Putting on the rain jacket seemed to reliably cause it to stop raining, naturally; I ride with Murphy!

 Lots of gorgeous vistas today, on and off the road, but just near-constant traffic.
 Tis what I get, I suppose, for doing this part of the ride on a weekend day.
 My butt radar was really busy and it is the first thing getting charged in the single outlet that appears to be available at the wilderness hostel I'm staying at.
 No animals except squirrels/marmots seen today, though lots of bear and canine (wolf? coyote?) poop on the road shoulder.